 1. Control (2007)

-Directed by Anton Corbijn, ‘Control’ dives into the life of Joy Division’s Ian Curtis, portrayed by Sam Riley, and his complex relationship with wife Deborah Curtis, played by Samantha Morton.
+Directed by Anton Corbijn, ‘Control’ dives into the life of Joy Division’s Ian Curtis (Sam Riley) and his complex relationship with wife Deborah Curtis (Samantha Morton).
 Parallel to ‘Maestro,’ where Leonard Bernstein’s life unfolds, both films intimately explore the impact of fame and personal struggles on musical legends.
 Curtis and Bernstein share a dichotomy between artistic brilliance and the challenges of maintaining relationships.
 ‘Control’ captures the raw intensity of Curtis’s emotional turmoil, drawing parallels with Bernstein’s conundrums.
-The films resonate in their portrayal of the intricate dance between passion, fame, and personal connections, making ‘Control’ a must-watch for aficionados of ‘Maestro.’
+The films, based on the book ‘Touching from a Distance,’ resonate in their portrayal of the intricate dance between passion, fame, and personal connections, making ‘Control’ a must-watch for aficionados of ‘Maestro.’

 Read More: Actors Who Are Also Talented Musicians